jupyter/nbconvert/docs/source/usage.rst

 Running this slideshow requires a copy of reveal.js (version 3.x).

-By default, this will include a script tag in the html that will directly load reveal.js from a CDN.
+By default, this will include a script tag in the html that will directly load reveal.js from a public CDN.

-However, some features (specifically, speaker notes) are only available if you use a local copy of reveal.js.
-This requires that first you have a local copy of reveal.js and then that you redirect the script away from your CDN to your local copy.
+This means that if you include your slides on a webpage, they should work as expected.
+However, some features (specifically, speaker notes & timers) will not work on website because they require access to a local copy of reveal.js.

+Speaker notes require a local copy of reveal.js.
+Then, you need to tell ``nbconvert`` how to find that local copy.

+Timers only work if you already have speaker notes, but also require a local https server.
+You can read more about this in ServePostProcessorExample_.

-To make this clearer, let's look at an example.
+To make this clearer, let's look at an example of how to get speaker notes working with a local copy of reveal.js: SlidesWithNotesExample_.

 .. note::